 Application forms for 'leave of absence in exceptional circumstances' are available from the school office and must be completed and returned prior to any leave for consideration.

-The school reserves the rights to issue a Penalty Notice Warning Letter following six days of continuous unauthorised leave.
-Failure of this warning period will result in referral to the Education Welfare team.
+The school reserves the rights to issue a Penalty Notice (fine) following five days of unauthorised leave of absence.

 Parents need to be aware that a Penalty Notice Fine may be issued for any unauthorised leave during term time.